ACH Payment Integration: A 2025 Guide

 Other reasons ACH integration makes sense:

-Paper checks are also far more suspect to fraudulent use than anything facilitated via an ACH Integration.
-ACH Integrated payments eliminate the worry of fraudulent use if remitting payments by paper check.
+Paper checks are much more vulnerable to fraudulent activity than anything processed through an ACH Integration.
+ACH Integrated payments remove the risk of fraudulently being used if remitting payments via paper check.

 Having sophisticated Payment Deposit Reconciliation tools allows you to reconcile payments deposits directly in your payment reporting suite.
-The vast majority of ACH API providers DO NOT offer this level of reporting insight.
+This reporting insight is NOT something that the overwhelming majority of ACH API providers provide.

-ACH payments get preferred settlement.
-Checking and savings account settlements are not treated the same.
-While each bank may have some procedural differences, ACH transactions are generally the first to be settled and reconciled.
-For example, If Suzy Jones has a $500 balance in her account and an ACH debit transaction shows up on a Monday morning at the same time a paper check for Suzy’s account is presented, the ACH transaction is the one who gets paid first.
+ACH payments receive preferred settlement.
+6 Unlike check or savings account settlements, which are often seen as straightforward — consumer wronged by bank, consumer deserves payout.
+Every bank might have a few process quirks, but ACH transactions have a tendency to be the first settled and reconciled.
+So, for instance, if Suzy Jones has a $500 balance in her checking account, an ACH debit transaction comes in on a Monday morning.
+Simultaneously, a paper check for Suzy’s account comes in, but the ACH transaction is processed and paid before the paper check.
 Why?
-Well, you’d have to ask each bank but suffice it to say that if the ACH transaction is rejected for non-sufficient funds, the bank get’s nothing in the way of fees.
-If they reject the paper check, the bank can assess an NSF fee.
-Ever heard the term “follow the money”?
+You’d need to go bank by bank to find out the details.
+If that ACH transaction bounces because of non-sufficient funds, the bank receives zero in bounced check fees.
+If they do refuse the paper check, then it is the bank that can charge an NSF fee.
+First, ever hear the phrase “follow the money”?

 ACH Payment API